 We have built a digital and real-life community where people can share knowledge about great books for children (not just our books) and find creative ways to encourage children to love to read.

-The Curiously Good Book Club takes books to places they are not normally found and works with anyone who wants to encourage a child to love to read.
-The Club brings together the entire book ecosystem – libraries, booksellers, schools, families, children.
+Friends of Gecko Press takes books to places they are not normally found and works with anyone who wants to encourage a child to love to read.
+This community brings together the entire book ecosystem – libraries, booksellers, schools, families, children.

-If you want our help to organize an event, create a book club, or if you have ideas to promote children’s books and reading, please join the Club and share them with us.
-The aim of the Curiously Good Book Club is simple – that every child loves to read.
+If you want our help to organize an event, create a book club, or if you have ideas to promote children’s books and reading, please become a Friend of Gecko Press and share them with us.

-Do you want to receive our monthly newsletter, Book Club members-only content, events invitations and special offers?
+Do you want to receive our monthly newsletter, events invitations and special offers?

-Book List of the month: Puberty books for all ages
+Book List of the month: Stories that teach kindness

 To receive a reading journal, send us an email at [email protected] with ‘Gecko Press Reading Journal’ subject line and your home address.
 Currently available to New Zealand club members only.
 Produced with support from the Wright Family Foundation.